simpsot/ChildCareConnectDotNet/replit.md

 - **Extended Demographics:**
   - Date of Birth, Gender (Male, Female, Non-binary, Other), Race/Ethnicity
   - Nationality and Citizenship Status (U.S. Citizen, Permanent Resident, Temporary Resident, Undocumented, Other)
-  - Phone Number with type selector (Mobile/Main) - auto-formatted as (XXX) XXX-XXXX
+  - **Multiple Phone Numbers:** Add as many phone numbers as needed with type selector (Mobile, Main, Work, Other) - auto-formatted as (XXX) XXX-XXXX
   - Social Security Number with AES-256 encryption for database protection and show/hide toggle on form
 - **Client Detail Page:**
   - Click any client from the list to view full details